-About Tahiti
+About The Islands of Tahiti

 "There was neither light nor darkness—just an endless void.
 I was utterly alone, suspended in my liquid atmosphere."